madison13g/DATA534-Notebook/README.md

 #### Jan 19

 The group submitted the template document.
 We discussed roles and the approach for deadlines and tasks.
+I created this notebook, as well as a branch in the group repo to conduct my parts.